 He graduated from the University of Missouri at Kansas City (UMKC).
 After Medicine residency at Case Western Reserve University Hospital in Cleveland, he did an NIH Postdoctoral Research Fellowship, an American Heart Association Postdoctoral Research Fellowship, then a Cardiology, followed by an Electrophysiology Fellowship at Barnes Hospital-Washington University School of Medicine in St. Louis.

 He has participated in many national research studies, has been on various cardiac device company advisory boards and has published in numerous major peer reviewed journals throughout his career.

-He is a teacher and faculty-mentor for medical students at the University of Kansas School of Medicine, and for the doctors in the general cardiology and electrophysiology Fellowship Training Programs at the University of Kansas Medical Center.
+He is a teacher and faculty-mentor for medical students and residents at the University of Kansas School of Medicine, and for the doctors in the general cardiology and electrophysiology Fellowship Training Programs at the University of Kansas Medical Center.

 He has directed and been an invited speaker at numerous local, national and international educational conferences.

 He is a Fellow of both the American College of Cardiology and the International Heart Rhythm Society.

 His areas of interest include heart palpitations, arrhythmias including atrial fibrillation, atrial flutter, Cryo-Ablation and radiofrequency ablation, supraventricular tachycardia (SVT), ventricular tachycardia (VT), and sudden cardiac death screening, prevention and treatment, cardiac pacemakers, implantable defibrillators (ICDs) and biventricular cardiac resynchronization therapy devices.

 - MD, Medicine , University of Missouri at Kansas City

 - Internship, Internal Medicine , Case Western Reserve, University of Cleveland, Cleveland, Ohio

 - Residency, Internal Medicine, Case Western Reserve, Univerity of Cleveland , Cleveland, Ohio